syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Data.md

 In the X Value combo box, choose the field that should be bound with the X value of series.
 Similarly, in Y Value combo box, choose the field that should be bound with the Y value of the series and click Finish button.

-> Note: You can also change series Type and Name here.
+N> You can also change series Type and Name here.

 ![](Chart-Data_images/Chart-Data_img28.png)